CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-4.md

 ## Detect Language

-Firstly, we can extract the language from text:
+Firstly, we can extract the language from text.
+Run this in your Azure Notebook:

 ```python
 language_api_url = text_analytics_base_url + "/text/analytics/v2.1/languages"